Process digitization and automation with Jira

 Conclusion

-Digitizing business processes can be driven for countless reasons or business teams.
-But before you start, ask yourself, "What purpose and goal do I want to achieve?"
+Processes can be digitized and automized for countless reasons, or business teams.
+But before you start, you should ask yourself: “What purpose and goal do I want to achieve?”

 Getting this done beforehand simplifies the next steps and questions you need to answer.
 Questions like, what tools or software do we need?
 Do we need to hire new staff that manages the digitization, or are responsible for reaching the desired goals?
 How do I make sure that existing staff are able to use the new tools?
 Do I need to onboard them and hire an expert?